 - Local integrated safety plans including priority and placement of street lighting and the integration of community based interventions with other stakeholders such as SAPS, Gender Based Violence support services, neighbourhood watch and CPF structures.

 - Local economic interventions such as community run Wifi schemes in public places and across communities as well as the operation of informal markets, stalls and trading.

-- Allocations of public land to residents as allotments for urban food gardens.
+- Allocations of public land to residents as allotments for urban food gardens or other public use.